 Soteria offers an alternative approach to the experience of psychosis by providing person-centered adaptive care.
 Soteria has on-site psychiatry, but treats psychiatric medication as a personal choice and offers alternative modalities, including dream-work, breathwork, herbalism, and meditation.

 We believe that there are many approaches to well-being.
-Staff are available to assist residents in exploring and developing tools to support their individual wellness.
+Staff is available to assist residents in exploring and developing tools to support their individual wellness.

 Resources offered within the house: